Policies adopted in this course are presented below in the form of answers

 If you believe there are errors in the marking of your test, print a copy of

-to your test, and hand it to the instructor.
-It is essential that you
+test, and hand it to the instructor.
+It is

-explain clearly why you think the test should be re-marked; otherwise, the
+clearly why you think the test should be re-marked; otherwise, the test will

-test will not be re-marked.
-Note that the entire test will be
+not be re-marked.
+Note that the entire test will

-re-marked, and your mark may be increased or decreased.
-Note also that the
+mark may be increased or decreased.
+Note also that the deadline for re-marking

-deadline for re-marking is one week after the marked test have been
+is one week after the marked test have been handed

-handed back to the students.
-No re-marking request will be considered after
+back to the students.
+No re-marking request will be considered after that deadline.

 What if I missed a test?